 Rochester, New York is located in the ___________ Region of the state.

 — Chris Clemens (@cpclemens) December 19, 2017

 Utica is pretty close to Central New York, but there are plenty of claims to the Mohawk Valley.
 Though, oddly, Gloversville on the bottom edge of the Adirondack Region, was originally put on the map for, you guessed it: glove making.
-As many of those gloves were made of leather, Gloversville would be considered part of an area formerly known as the Leatherstocking Region.
-Simple enough, except no one ever says Leatherstocking Region anymore.
+As many of those gloves were made of leather, Gloversville still wouldn’t actually be considered part of an area formerly known as the Leatherstocking Region.
 So, here’s another scientific Twitter poll: